adamborico/adamborico/README.md

 ### :man_technologist: &nbsp;About Me :

-I am a UI Developer
+I'm Adam a UI Developer.

 ### 🛠 &nbsp;Languages and Tools :